 Easements

-An easement is a section of land registered on a property title that gives service authorities (including the City) right of access to this land.
+An easement preserves a section of land across a property which gives legal rights to authorised parties to use and access the land for a specific purpose.
 An easement may have stormwater drains, pits, sewerage pipes or other services in it.

 Service authorities, including the City, are entitled to access easements on private property to inspect and repair infrastructure.

-Property owners will need permission to build over an easement from us.
+Property owners need permission to build over an easement from us before any works commence.

 Need to know more...